blakej11/blakej11.github.io/projects/turing-clouds/index.md

 ---

-The next three are all different views of the same thing - starting the system with the random seed 14, and letting it evolve at 1440x720 resolution for 3600 timesteps.
+The next three are all different views of a single thing - starting the system with the random seed 14, and letting it evolve at 1440x720 resolution for 3600 timesteps.